Dive Pennekamp Coral Reef State Park

 John Pennekamp was an associate editor of the Miami Herald who first came to Miami in 1925.
 He was involved with the early efforts to create the Everglades National Park.
-In 1946 as chairman of the Everglades National Park Commission he proposed that the Everglades park should stretch from the Tamiami trail west of Miami east to include Key Largo and the barrier reefs.
-Needless to say this grandiose scheme was not favored neither by Monroe County , which would lose its tax base, or landowners, who would forfeit their property.
+In 1946 as chairman of the Everglades National Park Commission he proposed that the Everglades park should stretch from the Tamiami trail to the west of Miami all the way to the east encompassing Key Largo and the barrier reefs.
+Needless to say this grandiose scheme was not favored by Monroe County, which would lose its tax base, or by the landowners, who would forfeit their property.

-Despite the creation of the Everglades National Park in 1948 nothing was done to protect Key Largo’s reefs.
-As a result reef conditions continued to deteriorate with barges routinely removing large quantities of Queen conch and coral.
+Despite the creation of the Everglades National Park in 1948 nothing was done to protect Key Largo’s reefs resulting in deterioriating reef conditions from barges routinely removing large quantities of Queen conch and coral.
 Action was finally taken In 1959 when Governor Leroy Collins gave the Coral Reef Preserve control of the ocean bottom from the shoreline to the three-mile limit of Florida’s state waters.
 This provided only limited protection to the marine environment since the reef line is some 6 miles offshore.

 The story of the National Marine Sanctuaries began in 1966 when Congress established the Marine Sciences Council.
-This Council led to recognition of the need to protect our near shore oceans and eventually to the creation of the National Oceanic and Atmospheric Administration (NOAA).
-Congress then established the National Marine Sanctuary Program and in 1975, the newly discovered USS Monitor, a civil war iron clad, was designated as the first National Marine Sanctuary.
+This Council led to recognition of the need to protect our near shore oceans and eventually to the creation of the National Oceanic and Atmospheric Administration (NOAA) in 1970 and the establishment of the National Marine Sanctuary Program in 1972.
+In 1975, the newly discovered USS Monitor, a civil war iron clad, was designated as the first National Marine Sanctuary.
 The Key Largo National Marine Sanctuary was the second following just 11 months later.

-Today, the Key Largo National Marine Sanctuary is one of the most popular scuba diving destinations in the world, with thousands of visitors yearly.
-This is why Key Largo is commonly referred to as the “Dive Capital of the World”!
+Today, the Key Largo National Marine Sanctuary is one of the most popular scuba diving destinations in the world, with approximately 3 million visitors annually on land and THOUSANDS of divers and snorkelers inthe water.
+“Dive Capital of the World” isn't an exaggeration!